kamilion/customizer/README.md

 Customizer is stable and not under active development.

+For enquiries and feedback, refer to [contributing] guidelines.

 The original repository is kept as "old stable", which is subject to tentative updates of bug fixes and clean up.
 Recent releases require Python 2.7 and Qt 4, and support remastering up to Ubuntu 14.04.

 Future development has moved to the fork, which aims to migrate the code to Python 3 and Qt 5.
 The fork will support newer releases of Ubuntu.

 This repository
 ---------------